GTPB/CPANG19/pages/bacteria.md

 ### Viewing paths with Bandage

+You can view the position of the nodes along the paths in the graph using Bandage.
 First use these commands to insert the paths into the graph:

 	xg -g graph.gfa - graph.gfa.xg
 	xg -i graph.gfa.xg -G > graph.withpaths.gfa